bzhang/hangman-game/README.md

 5. Check if all the unique letters of the word are discovered
   - end the game and mark as win
-6. If game ended, no action on clicking any letter After sorting out the core logic, I wrote it in Javascript (hangman.js) and tested it with mock data until it yielded the correct results.
+6. If game ended, no action on clicking any letter

+After sorting out the core logic, I wrote it in Javascript (hangman.js) and tested it with mock data until it yielded correct results.

 #### The UI
 I first built a simple and static webpage (index.html) to display the main UI components.